Skip to main content | Skip to section menu | Access keys.

 If I apply for my child to enter school early, how will Education staff decide on my application?

-• your child's learning and development would be best met within an Early Learning and Childcare (ELC) setting where the early childhood curriculum on offer is designed to meet the needs of young children,
+• Your child’s learning and development would be best met within an Early Learning and Childcare Centre (ELC) setting where the early childhood curriculum on offer is designed to meet the needs of young children.

-They will review your child's profiling documentation, observe your child in their ELC setting, consider the Head of Establishment's report (Section B of the application form) and discuss your child's learning and development with ELC staff and a member of the school management team.
+In considering the best decision for an individual child, Education staff will consider key aspects of your child’s learning and development.
+They will review your child’s profiling documentation, observe your child in their ELC setting, consider the Head of Establishment’s report (Section B of the application form) and discuss your child’s learning and development with ELC staff and a member of the School Management Team.

 Key aspects of learning for consideration will include your child’s